littletoyrobots/EUCMonitoringRedux/Readme.md

 [Dave Bretty](https://bretty.me.uk) initially created this in order to provide a birds eye view of what's happening in the environment.
 Along with others in the community, I wanted to extend the functionality he initially created, especially in a more dynamic dashboard.
 I also want to be able to use building a monitoring platform as a way of teaching new users about various EUC platforms, by way of knowing what to look for.
 This also allows me a way to provide a read-only view into my environment to various individuals, create a web interface that can be used to drive office kiosk dashboards, and create custom dashboards for different groups.

-This project is geared towards taking some useful scripts and visualizing their output.
+Hopefully, even outside of the dashboards, you'll find some useful scripts in here as well.

 ## Sample Dashboards